This article may contain compensated links. Please read disclaimer for more info.

 On 21st June, Paris celebrates the longest day of the year and the beginning of summer with a music festival, La Fête de la Musique.
 During the afternoon until late at night, expect many concerts on the streets, cultural centers, or some bars’ terraces.

-I particularly like to celebrate the Fête de la Musique in the Latin Quarter – the area between the Panthéon and Place de la Contrescarpe is always very lively -, but it’s a fun soirée everywhere in Paris!
+I particularly like to celebrate the Fête de la Musique in the Latin Quarter – the area between the Panthéon and Place de la Contrescarpe is always a fun place to be –, but it’s a great soirée everywhere in Paris!

 If you visit Paris in June for a cultural weekend, you may want to check what’s going on in the art galleries or the museums’ rooms dedicated to temporary exhibitions, especially if you know already Paris.